 A form for readers' comments is provided at the back of this publication.
-If the form has been removed, comments may be addressed to IBM Corporation, Programming Systems Publications, Department D58, PO Box 390, Poughkeepsie, N. Y. 12602 This publication introduces you to the IBM System/360 Operating System, whether or not you are familiar with other operating systems.
+If the form has been removed, comments may be addressed to IBM Corporation, Programming Systems Publications, Department D58, PO Box 390, Poughkeepsie, N. Y. 12602.
+Comments become the property of IBM.